 But when it came time for her to head down to North Carolina, she still felt as if she was barely in control of herself.
 The days of seclusion had started something dark inside her, and she realized it was going to be yet another battle to control it.
 Maybe seeing some familiar faces and a comforting setting would help.
 Home might help.

 “Where’d you get banged up like that?”
-Derek asked casually.
+Cory asked casually.